Masks, vaccines and other measures blocked coronavirus spread at anime convention, CDC reports

 More than 4,000 survey respondents “reported always wearing a mask while indoors at the event.
 Compared with test-negative respondents, test-positive respondents were more likely to report attending bars, karaoke, or nightclubs, and eating or drinking indoors near others for at least 15 minutes,” the report said.

-That conclusion was supported by a second report released Thursday showing that the virus infected 16 of 23 friends who attended the event together — with some staying in the same rental and socializing in bars or restaurants away from the convention — and that some brought the virus home to their households.
+That conclusion was supported by a second report released Thursday showing that the virus infected 16 of 23 friends who attended the event together — with some staying in the same rental and socializing in bars or restaurants away from the convention — and that some took the virus home to their households.

-Though everyone in the social group was vaccinated, the highly contagious omicron variant infected 70 percent of them, the CDC reported, as well as 33 percent of their household contacts — a remarkably high “attack rate.”
+Although everyone in the social group was vaccinated, the highly contagious omicron variant infected 70 percent of them, the CDC reported, as well as 33 percent of their household contacts — a remarkably high “attack rate.”
 The first person in the cluster was a man from Minnesota who flew to the convention the day before it began and later became the first reported case of community-acquired omicron infection in the United States.

 “Potential contributing factors to the high attack rates include unmasked and prolonged contact in social settings and residential accommodations,” the CDC reported.
 “This finding among this group contrasts with the observed overall transmission at the convention, which was relatively low.”

 All of the omicron infections at the convention — a gathering of fans of a Japanese style of animation — were found in this one cluster.
-The rest were caused by the delta variant or other sublineages of the virus.
+The rest were caused by the delta variant or other sublineages of the novel coronavirus.

-Despite the omicron variant’s infectiousness, none of the 23 were hospitalized and their symptoms were mostly not severe, the CDC said.
+Despite the omicron variant’s infectiousness, none of the 23 were hospitalized, and their symptoms were mostly not severe, the CDC said.
 And those who had received booster shots fared somewhat better than those who were only fully vaccinated: Six of 11 who had been given the extra shot became infected, compared with 10 of 12 who had completed only their initial vaccination series.

 “Persons who have received a booster dose can still become infected, but they are less likely to experience severe illness, hospitalization, or death,” according to the report.
 Six more people, all household contacts of the friend group, became infected after the convention when the group went home.